christinamaher/Canva_VideoInstructions_Tutorial/README.md

 # Canva Video Instructions Tutorial

 Tutorial for using [Canva](https://www.canva.com/education/) to create video instructions for tasks.
+This is a helpful tool for gamifying your tasks - the importance of task gamification for research is highlighted by [Long et al., 2023](https://www.nature.com/articles/d41586-023-00065-6)!

 The **first step** is to create a free account by visiting [Canva](https://www.canva.com/education/).
 There is a 14-day free trial for Canva Pro which grants access to all site features.
 However, Canva Pro is *not* absolutely necessary for creating video instructions.